Hjarterhex/Writeups/HHCTF_2022/Mobile Forensics/Which app is it.md

 ## Solution

-We get a timestamp which looks a bit like Unix epoch time, but if we convert it from Unix epoch time to Human date we get the followinf timestamp: Saturday 16 November 1991 08:04:46.
+We get a timestamp which looks a bit like Unix epoch time, but if we convert it from Unix epoch time to Human date we get the following timestamp: Saturday 16 November 1991 08:04:46.
 This is way too early for it to be the right timestamp.
 So, if we google "Apple timestamp", we get the following result:

 ![Cocoa time](../img/which_app_1.png)